-Since September 2015, Serious have been working in partnership with Pupil Referral Units (PRUs) in Leeds and Brighouse to pilot Pass It On, a unique music education programme, which aims to develop the musical ability of young people in PRUs and support the development of their personal and social skills through positive music-making experiences.
+From September 2015, Serious worked in partnership with Pupil Referral Units (PRUs) in Leeds and Brighouse to pilot Pass It On, a unique music education programme, which aims to develop the musical ability of young people in PRUs and support the development of their personal and social skills through positive music-making experiences.

 The Pass it On programme, funded by Youth Music and Serious Trust, has seen world-class artists from a variety of musical genres share their expertise with both primary and secondary PRU students, facilitated by musician Dave Kane.